the-turing-way/bookdash/wg-meeting-notes/2024-01-31_bookdash-wg-meeting.md

 ### Timeline / Change dates to May 2024

    * Calls for applications to join the Book Dash Planning Committee and host local hubs open: 15 Feb 2024 (3 months before)
-   * Deadline to complete the Expression of Interest to Join *The Turing Way* Book Dash Committee: ~~31 March 2024 ~~1 March 2024 (plus community outreach)
+   * Deadline to complete the Expression of Interest to Join *The Turing Way* Book Dash Committee: 1 March 2024 (plus community outreach)
    * Deadline for local hub - an expression of interest: ~~9 September 2023 ~~1 March 2024
    * ALE WILL UPDATE THEM / suggestion
    * Call for Applications for Participants: 24 July 2023